General (scope, time limits)

 The Administrative Court shall decide on the right to free legal assistance, and the amount of costs of legal assistance.[48]
 According to the Ordinance on free legal aid, the Administrative Court decides on the right to free legal assistance and takes into account the evidence on the financial status of the applicant, which is obtained ex officio by the Ministry of Interior during the first instance procedure on the one side and by compiling the form by the applicant on the other side.
 In practice that means that at the beginning of the first instance procedure, the applicant has to specify, by completing a form provided to them, if they carry any valuables with them, which is rarely the case.

-In previous years it was emphasised that this system of granting the right to legal aid at the end of the procedure is unfair as the full burden and risk is shifted to the provider of free legal aid.
+In previous years, it was emphasised that this system of granting the right to legal aid at the end of the procedure is unfair as the full burden and risk is shifted to the provider of free legal aid.
 If, for any reason, the court does not endorse free legal aid, the provider will not receive anything and has completed the work without payment.
-This is still considered problematic in 2020 as reported by one attorney,[31] however no such observations were reported in 2021 and 2022.
+This is still considered problematic in 2020 as reported by one attorney,[49] however no such observations were reported between 2021 and 2023.

-The High Administrative Court took the view that free legal aid under the LITP covers only the composition of the lawsuit and the hearing, and not the composition of any further submissions which are sometimes needed, which also means that for such legal actions attorneys are not reimbursed.[32]
-There is no information available whether this practice has changed in the course of 2022.
+The High Administrative Court took the view that free legal aid under the LITP covers only the drafting of the lawsuit and the hearing, and not the preparation of any further submissions which are sometimes needed, which also means that for such legal actions attorneys are not reimbursed.[50]

 Moreover, the appeal to the High Administrative Court is not covered by free legal aid under the LITP, although it is a logical next step.
 In addition, the Attorneys Act requires from attorneys to continue representing clients up to 30 days after the termination of the power of attorney, if there is a risk that a client may be harmed.
 So since there is a contradiction between the provisions of the Attorneys Act and the provisions of the LITP which regulate free legal aid, attorneys have to deal with this in a way that prevents possible harm for a client and to proceed according to the Attorneys Act, which means that they are writing and submitting appeals to the High Administrative Court, without being paid for their work.[52]